Hands-on community: skill-sharing Tuesdays at goodShed

 Unlike most male-only organisations of this nature the Splott Community goodShed project throws open its doors to anyone in the community every Tuesday for people to learn woodwork and practical skills.

-“We are trying to make a wooden Christmas tree for the upcoming fair this week,” said Richard Melhuish, 67, the founder of goodShed.
+“We are trying to make a wooden Christmas tree for the upcoming fair this week,” said Richard Melhuish, 67, one of the founders, together with Martin Kilroy and David Pugh.
 “We’ve always been inclusive from day one.
 There’s a lot of Men’s Sheds that only allow men, but here, it doesn’t feel right to exclude anyone.
 We welcome everyone.”

-Inspired by the Men’s Sheds Cymru last year—a movement that creates spaces for men to socialize, work on projects, and improve mental well-being—Richard established goodShed to share skills and experiences with the broader Splott community.
+Inspired by the Men’s Sheds Cymru last year—a movement that creates spaces for men to socialize, work on projects, and improve mental well-being—Richard, along with co-founders Martin and David, established goodShed to share skills and experiences with the broader Splott community.
+Based in Railway Gardens, an essential community space in Splott, goodShed has found a supportive home for its activities and events.

 Beyond seasonal creations, goodShed regularly helps residents repair items.
-Dave Pugh, 62, one of the group’s active members, is often found lending a hand with repairs.
-“Sometimes people bring things in to see if we can fix them, and right now I’m working on a stool that the resident wants to recover with her own fabric,” said Dave.
+David Pugh, 62, one of the founders, is often found lending a hand with repairs.
+“Sometimes people bring things in to see if we can fix them, and right now I’m working on a stool that the resident wants to recover with her own fabric,” said David.

 For newcomers like Joanna Barrett, 63, goodShed offers an opportunity to learn new skills while forming connections.